- Are you inpatient or outpatient?

 - Do you treat prescription pill addiction?

 In our initial evaluation, we will determine the appropriate course of action – if detox is indicated, we would make appropriate arrangements for you to receive that care.
-Depending on your situation, you may have an option to enter our ambulatory (outpatient) detox program or we may recommend you admit to an inpatient facility.
-In some cases detox may not be necessary at all and treatment can begin in our partial care or intensive outpatient program.
+In some cases detox may not be necessary and treatment can begin in our partial care or intensive outpatient program.
 Additionally, High Focus Centers has developed specialized services for patients who are abusing or dependent on opiates in order to improve chances of a successful long-term recovery.

 - Can I bring my son/daughter in for a urine screen?